koriaf/parks-bce-integration-bookable-things/api.rst

   Full request example::

     {
-        "name": "First Bookable '${NOW}'",
+        "name": "First Product",
         "unit": "person",
         "park": "kakadu",
         "short_description": "night walk",
-        "cost_per_unit": "55.00"
+        "cost_per_unit": "55.00",
-    }
+        "image": "(full image url goes here - see notes" }

-  Success response: the same as the Bookables list endpoint but without pagination.
+  Success response: the same as the Products list endpoint but without pagination.

+  Note about the image: it's a text field where you should pass the exact absolute url what has been returned to you by the image upload endpoint.
+No other urls will be accepted for security reasons.
+The field is optional.

   Error response example::